tigellus/Markdown/2. Mechanical Ventilation/11. Complications/Complications.md

 * Use of lipids to replace some of the caloric needs can reduce carbohydrate load

 # ~Question 1
-Which of the following can cause airway obstruction with mechanical ventilation?
+Which situation can cause airway obstruction with mechanical ventilation?

 [WRONG] Decreased secretions
 [WRONG] Excessive humidification